Mayflower: Later history

-Three of Mayflower's owners applied to the Admiralty court for an appraisal of the ship on May 4, 1624, two years after Captain Jones' death in 1622; one of these applicants was Jones' widow Mrs. Josian (Joan) Jones.
-This appraisal probably was made to determine the valuation of the ship for the purpose of settling the estate of its late master.
-The appraisal was made by four mariners and shipwrights of Rotherhithe, home and burial place of Captain Jones, where Mayflower was apparently then lying in the Thames at London.
+Three of Mayflower's owners applied to the Admiralty court for an appraisal of the ship on May 4, 1624, two years after Captain Jones's death in 1622; one of these applicants was Jones's widow, Mrs. Josian (Joan) Jones.
+This appraisal probably was made to determine the valuation of the ship to settle the estate of its late master.
+The appraisal was made by four mariners and shipwrights of Rotherhithe (the home and burial place of Captain Jones), where Mayflower apparently was then lying in the Thames at London.
 The appraisement is extant and provides information on ship's gear on board at that time, as well as equipment such as muskets and other arms.
-The ship may have been laid up since Jones' death and allowed to get out of repair, as that is what the appraisal indicates.
+The ship may have been laid up following Jones's death and allowed to get out of repair, as the appraisal indicates.
 The vessel was valued at one hundred and twenty-eight pounds, eight shillings, and fourpence.

 What finally became of Mayflower is an unsettled issue.
 Charles Edward Banks, an English historian of the Pilgrim ship, claims that the ship was finally broken up, with her timbers used in the construction of a barn at Jordans village in Buckinghamshire.
 Tradition claims that this barn still exists as the Mayflower Barn, located within the grounds of Old Jordan in South Buckinghamshire.
-In 1624, Thomas Russell supposedly added to part of a farmhouse already there with timbers from a ship, believed to be from the Pilgrim ship Mayflower, bought from a shipbreaker's yard in Rotherhithe.
-The well-preserved structure was a tourist attraction, receiving visitors each year from all over the world and particularly from America, but it is now privately owned and not open to the public.
+In 1624, Thomas Russell supposedly added timbers from a ship to a farmhouse.
+They were bought from a shipbreaker's yard in Rotherhithe and believed to be from the Pilgrim ship Mayflower.
+The well-preserved structure became a tourist attraction, receiving visitors from all over the world, particularly from America, but it later became privately owned and closed to the public.

 Second Mayflower

 Another ship called Mayflower made a voyage from London to Plymouth Colony in 1629 carrying 35 passengers, many from the Pilgrim congregation in Leiden that organized the first voyage.
-This was not the same ship that made the original voyage with the first settlers.
+However, this was not the ship making the original voyage with the first settlers.
 The 1629 voyage began in May and reached Plymouth in August; this ship also made the crossing from England to America in 1630 (as part of the Winthrop Fleet), 1633, 1634, and 1639.
 It attempted the trip again in 1641, departing London in October of that year under master John Cole, with 140 passengers bound for Virginia.
 It never arrived.
 On October 18, 1642, a deposition was made in England regarding the loss.